Buying real estate in Cambodia?

 Does buying a property qualify or at least help for residency in Cambodia?

-Even without a formal property-linked visa, owning a condo in Cambodia can serve as useful supporting evidence when applying for standard visa extensions, because it demonstrates a stable local address and genuine ties to the country.
+Even without the CM2H program, owning a condo in Cambodia can serve as practical supporting evidence when you renew an Ordinary (Type E) visa extension, because having a stable local address and utility trail helps demonstrate genuine ties to the country.

 Is there any residency visa directly linked to property ownership in Cambodia right now?